lostallmymoney/Razer_Mouse_Linux/README.md

     $ xinput set-button-map [id2] 1 2 3 4 5 6 7 11 10 8 9 13 14 15
 where [id2] is the id number of the pointer device returned by `xinput`
 In the case of naga 2014 you also have to check which of those two has more than 7 numbers by typing `xinput get-button-map [id2]`.
 Although this seems to be unnecessary in some systems (i.e CentOS 7)
+This tool adds the files `$HOME/.naga/`, `/etc/udev/rules.d/80-naga.rules`, `/usr/local/bin/(naga && nagaXinputStart.sh)`, and `/etc/systemd/system/naga.service`.
+It also adds two lines to your ~/.profile for persistance, along with one line to the sudoer's file, which lets you run `sudo systemctl start naga` from within your .profile.

-## UNINSTALLATION
+## UNINSTALLATION :
 To uninstall run `naga uninstall` .